 A difficult example might be if one parent wants sole custody because the other is alleged to have an alcohol or substance abuse problem.
 In a case like this, the parent seeking sole custody needs to gather evidence proving the allegation.
 This may come in the form of credit card receipts at the local liquor store or drinking establishment, testimony from friends and colleagues, odd texts or emails sent at strange hours, and other indicators of the problem.

 It's possible the judge may want to hear from the children themselves.
 It must be emphasized that, by the letter of the law, children have no authority to decide what parent they will be placed with.
 As a practical matter though, South Jordan judges tend to give children aged 14 or older a better hearing.

 Custody can be split between sole and joint.
 To illustrate this point, let’s return to our example of the case where sole physical custody was given because one parent lived right by the child’s school.
 In this case, we’re presuming the other parent is fully responsible.
 The simple fact they live further away from school may have resulted in their need to accept visitation rights, rather than joint custody, but it does not deal with legal custody.
 This parent can still be given joint custody in the legal realm.
 In fact, it’s not uncommon for custody disputes to be settled with sole physical custody (and visitation given to non-custodial parents) and joint legal custody.

-Real Leadership From a Family Attorney Who Cares
+Real Leadership From a Family Attorney in South Jordan Who Cares

-Attorney Ryan Gregerson knows that the spouses who come to him for help with their child custody case want to protect their kids and help everyone involved get on with living their lives.
+Attorney Ryan Gregerson knows that the spouses who come to him for help with their child custody case in South jordan want to protect their kids and help everyone involved get on with living their lives.
 RCG Law Group exists to make sure those parents can get the reliable legal counsel they need to work out a fair custody plan that will pass judicial muster.
-Let us help you next.
+Let our law firm help you next.